happychameleon/ws2017_game/protocol/protocol_WS_2017.md

 All commands are case insensitive and made up entirely of ASCII characters.
 Commands always have exactly one **keyword** followed by none or more **arguments**.
 The keyword is never longer then 5 characters.
 Commands are always terminated with a CRCF (Carriage Return: \\r, New Line: \\n).
 Commands will either be answered with a positive response confirming that the command has been understood and processed or negative response pointing out what is wrong.
 A positive response has a ’+OK’ followed by the command that was successful.
 A negative response has a ’-ERR’ followed by the command that failed and an argument that either is a message with what went wrong or a suggestion for change that is relevant to the keyword.
+If the entered command is badly formatted the Server should return:

+> s: -ERR ’&lt;command&gt; is not a properly formatted command’

+If the entered command does not match a valid command, the server should return:

+> s: -ERR ’entered command does not exist’

 AUTHORIZATION State Commands
 ============================